walindsey/M118/Modules.md

 For the last one, this will allow an easier cutoff for the different grade levels.
 For example, if you need to get 8 out of the 10 problems from the Core Concepts part of a Midterm, this will allow you to only need 7 for the same credit.
 Alternatively, it will allow you to skip problems on the final exam to make the 70% cutoff easier to reach.

 I will remain open to suggestions for other uses of tokens - you will probably think of creative ways to cash them in.

+###Tests

+There will be four testing periods throughout the semester.
+Each test will consist of core concept problems from every module up to the point where we are in the semester.
+You will have the opportunity to re-attempt core concepts that you missed on previous tests.

 ##Module 1 - Counting and Sets